 Background

-The first component of this project has involved compiling all known articles or reports that outline frameworks, guidelines or principles that should be followed by dietary public health researchers when they intend to engage with or accept funding from the food industry.
+The first component of the project involved compiling all known articles or reports that outline frameworks, guidelines or principles that should be followed by dietary public health researchers when they intend to engage with or accept funding from the food industry.
+We reported this work in this paper:

 - Cullerton K, Adams J, Forouhi N, Francis O, White M. (2019) What principles should guide interactions between researchers and the food industry?
 Systematic scoping review of peer reviewed and grey literature.
 Obesity Reviews. https://doi.org/10.1111/obr.12851